ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 For complete USAGE and HELP type: lm-query --help
 ```
-The language query tool has not changed much since the split-off from its official repository [Back Off Language Model SMT](https://github.com/ivan-zapreev/Back-Off-Language-Model-SMT).
-The tool's input file formats have not changed either, except for what is mentioned below.
-The main tool's changes are:

-* Now it is not possible to have just a single m-gram probability query.
-The tool always computes the joint probability of all the m-grams in the query starting from 1 up to N and then with a sliding window of the N-grams where N is the maximum language model level.
-However, the information over the intermediate single m-gram probabilities is still provided in the tool's output.
-* The length of the LM query is not limited by the maximum language model level N but is limited by a compile-time constant `lm::LM_MAX_QUERY_LEN`, see [Project compile-time parameters](#project-compile-time-parameters).
+For information on the LM file format see section [Input file formats](#input-file-formats).
+The query file format is a text file in a **UTF8** encoding which, per line, stores one query being a space-separated sequence of tokens in the target language.
+The maximum allowed query length is limited by the compile-time constant `lm::LM\_MAX\_QUERY\_LEN`, see section [Project compile-time parameters](#project-compile-time-parameters)

 ##Input file formats
 In this section we briefly discuss the model file formats supported by the tools.
 We shall occasionally reference the other tools supporting the same file formats and external third-party web pages with extended format descriptions.